facebook pixel

 Taoiseach Enda Kenny announced formal recognition for Travellers as a distinct ethnic group within the State on 1st March 2017, thus giving formal recognition to Travellers unique heritage, culture and identity.

 Travellers are particularly disadvantaged in terms of health status and access to health services.
-Further information and resources can be found below:
+Further information and resources can be found in the tabs to the side.

 Health Inequality